About 52% of global users surf the internet utilizing mobile devices according to GO-Globe. It’s predicted that this rate will reach 80% by 2018.

 - avoid using images of other mobile platforms (rather than iOS) in app’s metadata if it’s not essential for showcasing features.

-Apple App Store guidelines: hardware and software requirements
+App Store review guidelines: hardware and software requirements

 When it comes to software requirements, there are a few things to keep in mind: